kptdev/kpt/site/reference/pkg/tree/README.md

 Tree supports a number of built-in fields such as replicas, images, ports, etc.  Additional fields may be printed by providing the `--field` flag

-By default, kpt cfg tree uses Resource graph structure if any relationships between resources (ownerReferences) are detected e.g. when printing remote cluster resources rather than local package resources.
+By default, kpt pkg tree uses Resource graph structure if any relationships between resources (ownerReferences) are detected e.g. when printing remote cluster resources rather than local package resources.
 Otherwise, directory graph structure is used.